-Home teaching and support service for young children with additional needs
+Home based education and support service for young children with additional needs

-Hounslow Portage Service is a home visiting service for children with moderate to severe delays in two or more areas of development and are likely to have significant learning difficulties.
+Hounslow Portage Service is a home visiting educational service for children with moderate to severe delays in two or more areas of development, requiring input from health services and are likely to have significant learning difficulties.
 Children do not need to have any specific diagnosis.

 A child can be referred from the age of six months and we will work with the family until the child enters a nursery or pre-school setting.